 SELECT expression1, expression2,…expression_n, aggregate_function (aggregate_expression) FROM tables [WHERE conditions] GROUP BY expression1, expression2,…expression_n HAVING condition;

-These are those expressions which are not basically included within the aggregate function and have to be included in the GROUP BY Clause near the end of the SQL statement.
+These are those expressions that are not included within the aggregate function and have to be included in the GROUP BY Clause near the end of the SQL statement.
+Let us see how to use SQL Having with Group by clause together.

 This refers to the aggregate function like the SUM, COUNT, MIN, MAX or even the AVG functions.
 These are also referred to as the multiple row functions.